kensuke0529/AI-study-agent/README.md

 * **Document Upload & Management:** Easily upload `.pdf` and `.txt` files into categorized topic folders directly from the web interface.
 * **Topic-Based Knowledge Bases:** Organize study materials into distinct topics, allowing focused Q&A sessions.
-* **Intelligent Text Processing:** Automatically extracts text from documents, chunks it efficiently, and generates high-quality embeddings using OpenAI's `text-embedding-3-small` model.
+* **Intelligent Text Processing:** Automatically extracts text from documents, chunks it, and generates high-quality embeddings using OpenAI's `text-embedding-3-small` model.
-* **Efficient Information Retrieval (RAG):** Utilizes FAISS (Facebook AI Similarity Search) to quickly retrieve the most relevant document chunks based on semantic similarity to the user's query.
+* **Efficient Information Retrieval (RAG):** Utilizes FAISS to quickly retrieve the most relevant document chunks based on semantic similarity to the user's query.
-* **Context-Aware Q&A:** Passes retrieved context to OpenAI's `gpt-4o` LLM to generate precise answers, significantly reducing hallucinations and grounding responses in your source material.
+* **Context-Aware Q&A:** Passes retrieved context to`gpt-4o` LLM to generate  answers,  reducing hallucinations and grounding responses in your source material.
 * **Smart Routing & Intent Detection:** Dynamically routes user queries to the appropriate pipeline based on content type and query context.

 ## Technical Architecture